cnote-chain/CNOTE-MultiMN/README.md

 ***

-# Guide to Update existing Nodes (v1 ➜ v2):
+# Guide to Update existing Nodes :

-If you already have masternodes running on the old **v1** version, you can move all of them (the MainNode and every dupe created with `multimn`) to **v2** with the steps below.
+If you already have masternodes running on the old **v1** version, you can move all of them (the MainNode and every dupe created with `multimn`) to **v2.0.1** with the steps below.

-**Important:** The `CNOTE-MN-v2.sh` script is **not** a gentle in-place updater.
+**Important:** The `CNOTE-MN.sh` script is **not** a gentle in-place updater.
 When run on a server it performs a **clean reinstall of the MainNode**:

-- it stops the old daemon and removes the old binaries from `/usr/local/bin/`, then installs the v2.0.0 daemon (this is good — every dupe shares this binary, so all nodes get the v2 daemon),
+- it stops the old daemon and removes the old binaries from `/usr/local/bin/`, then installs the v2.0.1 daemon (this is good — every dupe shares this binary, so all nodes get the v2.0.1 daemon),
 - it **regenerates** the MainNode config `~/.cnote/cnote.conf` (new RPC credentials and masternode settings),
 - it **deletes the MainNode blockchain** (`blocks chainstate sporks evodb`) and applies a fresh bootstrap.